Being able to read the signs of a bad boss is extremely important for employees.

 You will enjoy your work less -or even hate it- and your chances for growth and improvement are severely impaired.

 If your boss is really terrible, I’d suggest you either think about changing job or using the situation to your benefit.
-Either use your bad boss to learn about power moves or to profit personally (read: dealing with a a bad boss).
+Either use your bad boss to learn about power moves or to profit personally (read: dealing with a bad boss).

-Alternatively, you can use as your motivation to become your own man and start your own business.
+Alternatively, you can use it as your motivation to become your own man and start your own business.